 You can find a detailed guide on our sister site together with a large collection of detailed guides to mixed breed dogs

-You can also find a lot more information on the topics discussed here in my latest book Choosing The Perfect Puppy, plus a detailed look at some of the world’s favorite dogs
+There is also a lot more information on the topics discussed here in my latest book Choosing The Perfect Puppy, plus a detailed look at some of the world’s favorite dogs.

 References, tools, and further reading